ChangLiu-DrPatient/ChangLiu-DrPatient.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 Chang Liu is a Ph.D. student in Machine Learning at the CMU Auton Lab.
-His research interests include LLM post-training, machine learning in healthcare, medical AI, and deep learning.
+His research interests include agentic AI, LLM post-training, and machine learning in healthcare.
 {style="text-align: justify;"}